Bayesian distributionally robust variational inequalities: regularization and quantification: Stability of solution sets

 Similarly, we can show that $\nu^\lambda(x, \tilde{\theta}_N,\tilde{r}_N)-\nu^\lambda(x,\hat{\theta}_N,\hat{r}_N) \leq (nM+2\lambda)\mathbb{D}\left(\tilde{\Theta}_N,\hat{\Theta}_N\right)$.
 Thus, combining with Lemma \ref{lem-q-BAS}, we can draw the conclusion. $ \blacksquare$

-The following result asserts that the optimal $\theta$-solution set of the lower-level maximization problem $\vartheta^\lambda(x,\hat{\theta}_N,\hat{r}_N)$ is nonempty and upper semicontinuous near $(\hat{\theta}_N,\hat{r}_N)$.
-Although the maximization problem has a unique solution for $\lambda>0$, we use the $\theta$-solution set to include the case with $\lambda=0$.
-To quantify upper semicontinuity, we need a growth condition on the objective function near the $\theta$-solution set.
-Inspired by the literature in stochastic optimization, we consider the growth function $\psi_x^\lambda$ defined on $\mathbb{R}_{+}$ by
+The next result quantifies the stability of the lower-level maximizer set $\vartheta^\lambda(x,\hat{\theta}_N,\hat{r}_N)$ under perturbations of the ambiguity set.
+Although the lower-level maximization problem admits a unique solution when $\lambda>0$, we retain the set-valued notation $\vartheta^\lambda$ in order to cover the case $\lambda=0$ as well. {To derive quantitative stability estimates, it is not enough to know that the lower-level optimal value changes continuously under perturbations.
+One also needs a way to relate small value perturbations to small changes in the corresponding optimizer set.} Inspired by the literature in stochastic optimization \cite{romisch2003stability}, we consider the growth function $\psi_x^\lambda$ defined on $\mathbb{R}_{+}$ by